dacarlin/bglb_thermal/paper_draft/ms/paper_draft.md

 ## Relationship between Tm and kcat, KM, and kcat/KM

-Contrary to initial assumptions, Tm and kcat, KM, and kcat/KM were not found to be correlated (R=, p= for each).
+Contrary to initial assumptions, Tm and kcat, KM, and kcat/KM were not found to be correlated from statistical analysis (Pearson's R=, p= for each of kcat, KM, and kcat/KM).

 ![](figure_4.png)